Second-half surge pushes No. 16 Virginia past No. 5 Baylor in Vegas

 Franklin didn’t just star on the offensive end.
 His clamp-down defense on George, especially in the first half, frustrated the rookie.
 George committed five turnovers and went 5 for 14 shooting from the floor.
 He finished with 20 points before fouling out late in the game.

-Kadin Shedrick scored 17 for Virginia, which also got 14 off the bench from Ben Vander Plas.
-Reece Beekman scored 10 points and had 10 assists.
+Kadin Shedrick scored 17 for Virginia, which also got 14 off the bench from Vander Plas.
+Beekman scored 10 points and had 10 assists.

 On an emotional night, playing its first game since the shooting on campus that left three UVa football players dead, Virginia turned in one of its most dominant stretches in recent memory.
 But even before the second-half surge, the Cavaliers were impressive.